-where $\sqrt{d_k}$ is a scaling factor to ensure the numerical stability.
-To capture diverse relationships, multiple attention with $h$ heads are applied to $\mathbf{X}$ in parallel, and their outputs are concatenated with one transformation as follows:
+where $\sqrt{d_k}$ is a scaling factor to ensure numerical stability.
+To capture diverse relationships, multiple attention heads with $h$ heads are applied to $\mathbf{X}$ in parallel, and their outputs are concatenated with one transformation as follows: